Acry/flappy/DevDox/Toolchain.md

 If you want all libs to experiment with them, use:<br>
 `sudo pacman -S sdl2 sdl2_image sdl2_mixer sdl2_gfx sdl2_net sdl2_ttf`

-Gentoo users can "sudo emerge libsdl2" to get everything they need.<br>
+Gentoo users can `sudo emerge libsdl2` to get everything they need.<br>

 On other distros look out for sdl2 and their developer packages:<br>